hydescarf/Obsidian-Theme-Mado-Miniflow/README.md

-mado-panel-list (long and thin size, lists can be nested) mado-panel-small, mado-panel-medium, mado-panel-large, mado-panel-long, mado-panel-short (define fixed-size, lists cannot be nested) mado-panel-auto (maintain the minimum fixed-size of above, while auto-widen based on its contents, not applicable to mado-panel-list)
+mado-panel-list (long and thin size, lists can be nested) mado-panel-small, mado-panel-medium, mado-panel-large, mado-panel-long, mado-panel-short (define fixed-size, lists cannot be nested) mado-panel-auto (maintain the minimum fixed-size of above, while auto-widen based on its contents, not applicable to mado-panel-list) mado-panel-link (turns link into a full button.
+Must not mix with plain text inside a single list)
 ```

 Rule: